 Subd.
 2. Audited financial statement.
 Each district must submit to the commissioner by September 15 of each year unaudited financial data for the preceding fiscal year.
 These financial data must be submitted in the format prescribed by the commissioner.

 Subd.
 3. Statement for comparison and correction.
 By November 30 of the calendar year of the submission of the unaudited financial data, the district must provide to the commissioner audited financial data for the preceding fiscal year.
-The audit must be conducted in compliance with generally accepted governmental auditing standards, the federal Single Audit Act, and the Minnesota legal compliance guide issued by the Office of the State Auditor.
+The audit must be conducted in compliance with generally accepted governmental auditing standards, the federal Single Audit Act, and the Minnesota legal compliance guide issued by the office of the state auditor.
 An audited financial statement prepared in a form which will allow comparison with and correction of material differences in the unaudited financial data shall be submitted to the commissioner and the state auditor by December 31.
 The audited financial statement must also provide a statement of assurance pertaining to uniform financial accounting and reporting standards compliance and a copy of the management letter submitted to the district by the school district's auditor.

 Subd.
 4. Budget approval.
 Prior to July 1 of each year, the board of each district must approve and adopt its revenue and expenditure budgets for the next school year.
 The budget document so adopted must be considered an expenditure-authorizing or appropriations document.
 No funds shall be expended by any board or district for any purpose in any school year prior to the adoption of the budget document which authorizes that expenditure, or prior to an amendment to the budget document by the board to authorize the expenditure.
 Expenditures of funds in violation of this subdivision shall be considered unlawful expenditures.
-Prior to the appropriation of revenue for the next school year in the initial budget, the board shall calculate the general education revenue, basic skills revenue, and referendum revenue for that year that it estimates will be generated by the pupils in attendance at each site, and shall inform each site of that estimate and report this information to the Department of Education.
+Prior to the appropriation of revenue for the next school year in the initial budget, the board shall calculate the general education revenue, basic skills revenue, and referendum revenue for that year that it estimates will be generated by the pupils in attendance at each site, and shall inform each site of that estimate and report this information to the department of children, families, and learning.

 Subd.
 5. Joint powers agreements; service cooperatives, education districts.
 All governmental units formed by joint powers agreements entered into by districts pursuant to sections 123A.22, 125A.03 to 125A.24, 125A.26 to 125A.48, 125A.65, 471.59, or any other law and all service cooperatives and education districts are subject to the provisions of this section.